Lavenderjiang/lavenderjiang.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 My name is Lavender Jiang (蒋遥).
-I am a fourth year Data Science PhD student at New York University, co-advised by [Eric Oermann](https://www.nyuolab.org/main/#team) and [Kyunghyun Cho](https://kyunghyuncho.me/).
+I am a fourth year Data Science PhD student at New York University, co-advised by [Eric Oermann](https://www.linkedin.com/in/eric-oermann-b829528/) and [Kyunghyun Cho](https://kyunghyuncho.me/).
 I work on natural language processing for clinical notes and I am interested in representation learning.
 I am a member with [OLAB](https://www.nyuolab.org/main/#home) and [ML2](https://wp.nyu.edu/ml2/).
-I am honored to be the recipient medical fellowship from [NYU Langone Health](https://en.wikipedia.org/wiki/NYU_Langone_Health) and the [AIML](https://machinelearning.apple.com/updates/apple-scholars-aiml-2024) PhD fellowship from Apple.
+I am honored to be the recipient of medical fellowship from [NYU Langone Health](https://en.wikipedia.org/wiki/NYU_Langone_Health) and the [AIML](https://machinelearning.apple.com/updates/apple-scholars-aiml-2024) PhD fellowship from Apple.

 I received my BSc in Electrical and Computer Engineering and Mathematical Sciences from Carnegie Mellon, where I worked with [José Moura](https://users.ece.cmu.edu/~moura/) on [graph signal processing](https://arxiv.org/pdf/1712.00468.pdf), [Pulkit Grover](https://users.ece.cmu.edu/~pgrover/) on [cortical spreading detection](https://ieeexplore.ieee.org/document/9441333), and [Howard Choset](https://www.ri.cmu.edu/ri-faculty/howie-choset/) on sensor fusion.

 If you want to discuss research with me, feel free to write me an email.
 (If we know each other, we can schedule a 30-minute meeting).
 We can meet on Zoom or in person (Center for Data Science at 60 5th Ave, Tisch Hospital at 550 1st Ave, or Washington Square Park).

 I enjoy cooking, gaming and yoga.
 I am married to my best friend [Xujin Liu](https://site.xujin.xyz/).
 Some of my new hobbies include bass guitar and [homemaking](https://www.goodreads.com/book/show/79388.Home_Comforts).
-I have been vegan since 2020 and have not died from protein deficiency yet ;)
+I've been vegan since 2020 and have not died from protein deficiency yet ;)
 <!-- try (and sometimes fail) to live a vegan, low-waste and minimalist lifestyle. -->

 <!--